Community Code of Conduct

 - Hiring decisions are ultimately made by the leadership team but are reviewed by the Diversity and Inclusion Committee and adhere to the standards of the M3 Community Code of Conduct.

 - M3 is committed to safeguarding the personal information of our community.
-As stated in the employee handbook, we utilize personal information only for its intended purpose and take care to protect it.
+As stated in the employee handbook, we will not misuse personal information and will take care to protect it.

 - M3 information technology is to be used ethically and will not be used to access personal information of M3 staff or community members unless for specific M3Yoga business purposes.

-- We commit to continually educate ourselves on the history of yoga, colonialism, white-supremacy, cultural-appropriation, and current developments relative to our field.
-We ask ourselves questions such as
+- We commit to continually educate ourselves on the history of yoga and Pilates, colonialism, white-supremacy, cultural-appropriation, and current developments relative to our field.

 - M3 staff members are encouraged to reflect on how language/practices may be unintentionally directed to members of their own race, class, ability level, etc. To combat this: